Here’s a little about me.

 Learning.
 I take my learning and training very seriously.
-2003 marked my graduation from Bethel University in St. Paul, MN and I went on to earn my Masters in Divinity from Bethel Seminary in 2006 with an emphasis in Spiritual Formation and Pastoral Care, where I graduated as a Kern Family Foundation scholar, recognized for academic excellence and commitment to pastoral ministry.
+2003 marked my graduation from Bethel University in St. Paul, MN.
+I then went on to earn my Masters in Divinity from Bethel Seminary (2006) with an emphasis in Spiritual Formation and Pastoral Care, where I graduated as a Kern Family Foundation scholar, recognized for academic excellence and commitment to pastoral ministry.
 In 2012, I received my Certificate in Spiritual Formation from George Fox Seminary in Portland, OR and my Certificate in Spiritual Direction in 2013.
 From 2013 to 2014, I did my CPE Residency for hospital chaplaincy in Portland.

 From 2008 through 2012, I helped Kat run Mandala Yoga Community, which was an incredible opportunity not only in running a small business, but in creating a business with deep intention for community and personal growth.
 I also did my Men’s Rites of Passage in 2010, through M.A.L.Es (Men as Learners and Elders) which was founded by Richard Rohr.
 After being invited to serve on the M.A.L.Es Council of Elders in 2011, I went on to serve on the founding board of Illuman (the now current facilitator of M.A.L.Es and other programs).
 I continue to be passionate and active in supporting men on their spiritual journey in various ways.

 Spirituality.
 Whether it be through meeting with my own spiritual director, writing, getting out in nature, gathering in small groups, attending church with my family, or sitting in silence, I have a deep desire to grow in my awareness of connection with an always present and always loving divine.
 I was raised and educated within Christianity so am well-versed in Christian conversation.
 Over the years, I have been strongly influenced by indigenous spiritual traditions and eastern practices like meditation and mantras.
 Most specifically, my heart resonates with the streams of Celtic Christianity, Christian mysticism, and the Cosmic Christ.
 All things in God and God in all things.